Kapware64/calguru/README.md

 * Run `nose2 -v`.

 ## Configuring Google Calendar API
-* All Google Calendar API calls are done via a single Google account (currently thecalguru@gmail.com).
+* All Google Calendar API calls are done via a single Google service account authorized for the calguru-210514 Google Cloud Platform project.
-* To change the Google account used for Google Calender API calls, follow these steps:
-    * Delete `gcal_credentials.json` in the `conf` folder.
-    * Navigate to project root and run `python gcal_oauth.py` to activate new Google sign-in flow.
+* The Google Cloud Platform project and Google service account that CalGuru interfaces with are both specified via the `gcal_service_account.json` file.
+    * This can be changed by doing the following:
-    * Sign into new Google account.
+        * Create a new Google service account.
+        * Download its private key in json format.
+        * Replace `gcal_service_account.json` with downloaded file.
+        * More information available here: https://developers.google.com/identity/protocols/OAuth2ServiceAccount